batocera-linux/batocera.linux/batocera-Changelog.md

 - batocera-xtract for handling archives, systems with PCManFM filemanager can use a small GUI and mouse context menus
 - dmd-play-rust is now used by default to play dmd images (performances)
 - Yamagi Quake II added which support more systems, especially lower-end hardware
-- Light gun support to the new Libretro Dolphin core
+- Light gun support to:
+  - new Libretro Dolphin core (multi-light guns)
-- Light gun support to Duckstation (multi-light guns)
+  - Duckstation (multi-light guns)
-- Light gun support (single light gun only) to the Play! namco 2x6 gun games
+  - Play! emulator for Namco 2x6 gun games (single-light gun only)
+  - Flycast standalone (multi-light guns)
 - Casio Loopy as a separate system
 - Enterprise 64/128 (via CLK emulator)
 - Xroar emulator as an option for the Color Computer (Tandy TRS-80)